 [H1] Dual energy X-ray Absorptiometry

 Absorptiometry generally relies upon an energy source (for example, photon or X-ray) passing through a test material and a detector that is used to measure the degree of attenuation.
 This measurement can be compared to a standard, control material to calculate the density of the test material.
 Depending on the properties of a tissue, it will attenuate radiation differently, which allows quantification and separation of different tissues (for example, fat, muscle, bone) from one another.[Au: Paragraphs merged] DXA was first described by Mazess in 1981 48.
-This method uses two different energy sources (at ~40 KeV and >70 KeV) to allow discrimination between soft tissues and bone and provides increased resolution, precision (1–2% in vitro[Au: this figure is slightly unclear, please can you add some extra words to put it into context?]
-49) and a shorter scan time than previous modalities.
+This method uses two different energy sources (at ~40 KeV and >70 KeV) to allow discrimination between soft tissues and bone and provides increased resolution, precision [Au: this figure is slightly unclear, please can you add some extra words to put it into context?]
+49 and a shorter scan time than previous modalities.

 DXA has since become the gold-standard measure for BMD due to the scientific demonstration of a strong correlation with biomechanical bone strength via finite element analysis 50, a correlation with the clinical outcome of fracture risk 51 and the relatively low radiation burden 52.
 Moreover, DXA is also a viable measure for muscle mass in the assessment of sarcopenia53.
 Notably, DXA measurements alone may be more advantageous than using clinical risk factors (and the related prediction tools) alone, when identifying individuals with rare conditions that increase the risk of fracture.
 However, DXA can be used in conjunction with clinical risk tools (for example, Fracture risk assessment tool (FRAX) Au: Abbreviation for FRAX now defined at first use, OK?] as described later) in order to more accurately identify those at risk of future fracture.